rjdmoore/fictrac/README.md

 ## Getting started

-If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup (spoiler: yes, probably), check the [hardware requirements section below](#hardware-requirements) for the basic requirements.
+If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup, check the [hardware requirements](#hardware-requirements) section below for the basic requirements.

 If you already have an experimental enclosure with a camera, you can use FicTrac to either process recorded videos offline or to run live from the camera.
 Skip ahead to [install](#installation), [configure](#configuration), and [run FicTrac](#running-fictrac).